Visit

 Oxbow Trails is open for the season and will close after the first major snowfall.

 Oxbow Trails features 1.25 miles of chipped trails alongside wooded ridges, shaded areas, and the river of Valley Creek.
 Belwin is grateful to have worked in partnership with the city of Afton, the Minnesota DNR, Washington County, and others to make this project a reality.
+Dogs are not allowed on Oxbow Trails.
+If you’re looking to walk a furry friend, make sure to check out Tallgrass Trails and Stagecoach Prairie!

 For more public hiking, see also Stagecoach Prairie and Tallgrass Trails.